 Kegging Soda Pop: The Right Way

 OK, this sheet assumes that you have - or are going to have - a Cornelius-style beer and soda-pop dispensing system when you do this.
-For Main Street's prices on this most-excellent set-up, please see the "Soda Making" section of the store.
+For Mainbrew's prices on this most-excellent set-up, please see the "Kegging" section of the store.

-Add the sugar/water solution into your sterilized keg.
-Add the vial of soda extract that you have chosen.
+Add the sugar/water syrup solution into your sterilized keg.
+Add the vial of soda extract (Homebrew Brand) that you have chosen.
 Rinse out the vial with some water (to get out all the flavor) and then add about 2.75 more gallons of cold water into the keg.
 You should have 4 gallons total.
+(If using Zatarains or Gnome, go up to 5 full gallons of water.)

 Put the lid on the keg and hook up your CO2 bottle.
 Put 30 psi into the keg, and then bleed it out the pressure release.
 Put in another 30 psi, bleed it out, and then, once more, another 30 psi - bleed it out.
 (You are purging the oxygen from your keg, replacing it with a pure carbon dioxide environment.)